 Willy cleaned our masks, put our fins on and tightened our vests for us.
 He apologized while putting them on as they have to be done up like a corset so they don't ride up.
 I said, something to my friend about my boobs being squished and Willy said he didn't know all the English words but he knew that one.
 Of course, he did, haha.
 He asked us if we were "Brokeback Mountain" or just friends?
 We assured him we were just friends.

 He was able to tell us all the fish names in English and lead the way.
 We loved it!
 Such a good time and it was so clear and beautiful and lots and lots of coral.
 He told us when it would be shallow and guided my friend through a cave (I have claustrophobia so didn't want to).
 It felt like we got some good exercise too.
 He kept us out there for an hour.
 We tipped him an extra $100 pesos and just had time for lunch before our 3 hours was up.
-My friend had the underwater camera and if she sends me some pictures after she develops the film, I will edit the blog and add them.
+Below is a picture of Willy.

 Top left was Margarita and I had a Michelada

 They brought us over some tortillas and salsa which he said was habanero and it was super "picante" great.
 Loved it.